Kelly Rowland Looks Smoking Hot In Skintight Purple Outfit From Her Fabletics Collaboration

 Many celebrities left comments on the post, giving Rowland their thoughts.

-Singer and television personality Adrienne Bailon said “you look incredible.”
+Singer and television personality Adrienne Bailon said, “you look incredible.”

-Meagan Good, who isn’t afraid to flaunt her own physique in sportswear, commented “Kelly!!!!!
+Meagan Good, who isn’t afraid to flaunt her own physique in sportswear, commented, “Kelly!!!!!
 Where mine at?!”

 Voluptuous model Tess Holliday simply added “YESSSSSSSSSS.”